-The Golden Mile is an initiative involving pupils and staff.
+The Golden Mile is an ALL YEAR ROUND initiative involving pupils and staff.
 Simply walk, jog or run around the Golden Mile track.
 Just 16 laps around the 100 metre track is your one mile completed.
 Pupils can choose to do less than this and build up toward their Golden Mile.

 “Running or walking regularly is not only good for children’s health, it gives them more energy throughout the day and can inspire more to take up sport for life.
 If children learn to love being active as they grow up then they’re also more likely to take those good habits through to adulthood.
 My congratulations to the Golden Mile initiative”

 Secretary of State for Culture, Media and Sport, Ben Bradsha